S-e-m-a-c/Icarus-Mods/README.md

 			- BaseStaminaRegen_+%\")": 100,
 			- BaseWaterConsumption_+%\")": 15,
 			- BaseColdResistance_%\")": 25

 D_StatAfflictions.json

 		Increased Slow Duration to 10
 		Increased Immobilise Duration to 5
 		Increased Bleed Duration to 120
 		Increased Hemorrage Duration to 120
 		Increased Minor Hemorrage Duration to 60

 D_ProspectList.json

-		Replaced Forrest Outpost with Full Styx Map Increased SPIRIT WALK: Exploration Exotic Veins to 6 Increased SPIRIT WALK: Exploration Exotics per Vein to 400-800
+		Replaced Forrest Outpost with Full Styx Map Increased SPIRIT WALK: Exploration Exotic Veins to 6 Increased SPIRIT WALK: Exploration Exotics per Vein to 400-800 Added World Bosses to Olympus and Styx Outposts

 D_ProspectStats.json

 		Added Styx Outpost Creature Spawns for Easy, Medium and Hard

 D_Talents.json

 		"Waste Not" Talent changed to "What's This?"
 			- Platinum and Titanium ores have a chance to yield Exotics Increased Movement Speed Buff for "Exotic Sprinter" Talent to 15 Increased Exotic Carry Weight Buff for "Exotic Power" Talent to -25 and -50 Increased Stomach Slot for "Food Pyramid" Talent to 2

 D_AmmoTypes.json

 		Increased Shotgun Bullet Damage to 10-40
 		Increased Rifle Round Damage to 400